Bridging financial and natural resources with key stakeholders,

 without environmental or social degradation.

-Aida is a regular commentator in international media and at international events, such as the annual meeting of the World Economic Forum in Davos.
-She recently addressing issues such as the importance of openness and trade to safeguarding the economic and environmental gains made by Southeast Asian economies, and the need for standards and mechanisms for environmental protection and carbon reduction to be embedded into the global financial system.
+Aida has been a prominent contributor to, and thought-leader in, global media and events such as UNFCCC COP, the World Economic Forum in Davos, the Open Science, the Bioeconomy Forum, addressing issues such as: the importance of transparency to safeguarding the economic and environmental gains made by global economies along with the need for standards & mechanisms for environmental protection, inclusivity and carbon reduction to be embedded into the global trade and financial systems.

 Greenbury continues to go about her work as managing director of sustainability for [the largest forestry, pulp & paper company] with bullet proof enthusiasm & with the heart of a lion.
 She has almost singlehandedly taken on the role of steering the Asian giant through sustainability issues that would make most industry executives' hair & teeth fall out.
 This year all the hard work paid off with the recognition from the NGOs that was earnestly sought after the company very publicly announced an end to all natural forest clearance.

 The RISI Top 50 Power List, Pulp & Paper International

 We observe and analyze the environment to support and guide key stakeholders in the landscape, including governments, NGOs, international agencies, private sectors, and community representatives, to build a solid strategy to achieve responsible green growth and investment.